What Other Parents Are Reading

 - feel tired

-- have soreness around the incision (the doctor can prescribe medications and/or recommend over-the-counter pain relievers that are safe to take if you're breastfeeding)
+- have soreness around the incision (the doctor can prescribe medicines and/or recommend over-the-counter pain relievers that are safe to take if you're breastfeeding)

 - be constipated and gassy